 There are many methods of introduction.
-Below is the simple four step process we recommend.
-Although it doesn't guarantee success, it greatly reduces the chances of failure.
+Below are the two simple processes we recommend for making up a nucleus and for re-queening an existing colony.
+Although they do not guarantee success, following these guidelines greatly reduces the chances of failure.

 Make up a nucleus